 The dish works brilliantly as an accompaniment to grilled meats or fish, and I have often chosen to serve it as such on a big platter.
 The feta is always a welcome accompaniment to ladera dishes, but you can omit it or replace it with a soft plant-based cheese to make a nutritious vegan meal.
 As with all ladera dishes, hold back some extra virgin olive oil to sprinkle over at the end.”

-By Irini Tzortzoglou from her new book “Under The Olive Tree”, published by Headline Home 2020.
+By Irini Tzortzoglou from her book “Under The Olive Tree”, published by Headline Home 2020.
 Photography by David Loftus.

 For the bean casserole